Jim Pattison: Early life and education

+Jim Pattison was born in Saskatoon, in the province of Saskatchewan, Canada.
+His parents were Americans whose families moved to Canada around the turn of the 20th century to homestead.
+In those days, the Canadian government gave farms to homesteaders who worked the land for 10 years.

-Pattison's parents resided in the rural town of Luseland, Saskatchewan, when he was born at the hospital in nearby Saskatoon.
+When he was born, Pattison's parents resided in the rural town of Luseland, Saskatchewan, and he was born at the hospital in nearby Saskatoon.

 The family moved to East Vancouver, British Columbia when Pattison was six years old, but he returned to Saskatchewan during summers.
+During the Great Depression, Pattison's father, who was then a partner in a car dealership in Luseland, had lost everything financially.
+The family was forced to move to Vancouver, where Pattison's father earned a living going door to door repairing pianos for $2.
+Pattison accompanied his father on his service calls to help him, and his mother home schooled him in the evenings.
+They were living in a rented, furnished attic room for $2 a month.

-His first summer job was playing trumpet at a children's church camp and later picking fruit (raspberries, cherries, and peaches) during the summer while in high school.
+Pattison's first summer job was playing trumpet at a children's church camp and later picking fruit (raspberries, cherries, and peaches) during the summer while in high school.
 Pattison held many jobs while in high school, including selling doughnuts in the school parking lot, selling seeds door-to-door, delivering newspapers, and working as a page boy at the Georgia Hotel.
 He graduated from John Oliver Secondary School in 1947.

 After high school, he worked in a cannery, a packing house, as a labourer building bridges in the mountains, and then for the Canadian Pacific Railway as a dining car attendant before accepting a job washing cars at a gas station with a small attached used-car lot.
 By chance, while the regular salesman was away, Pattison sold one of the cars on the lot and found his calling.
 He parlayed his sales success into a job selling used cars during the summer at one of the largest used-car lots in Vancouver, using his earnings that he made to pay for his tuition while studying at the University of British Columbia's Sauder School of Business (Pattison did not complete his studies, since he was three classes short of a completing a four-year bachelor's of commerce degree).